MatheusADC/MedBot/README.md

 # <img src="https://github.com/user-attachments/assets/caabfdf0-0f9e-44a3-8200-c6579fe87887" alt="description icon" width="28"> Description
-A ChatBot that uses the Streamlit library layout and the OpenAI API.
+A ChatBot that uses the Streamlit library layout and the OpenAI API to schedule appointments.

 # <img src="https://github.com/user-attachments/assets/73bc4a7f-a78d-4ec4-a644-09a91131ca17" alt="chatbot icon" width="32"> ChatBot
 ![image](https://github.com/user-attachments/assets/a0a575c2-0a2d-43f9-84d7-8add371898a2)